-- · seek to identify fraud risks across the organisation, - assess fraud control activities and their effectiveness, and - dedicate the right level of resource to investigating and detecting fraud where reported
+- seek to identify fraud risks across the organisation, - assess fraud control activities and their effectiveness, and - dedicate the right level of resource to investigating and detecting fraud where reported

-The management teams of the Council's eleven business units will complete an annual fraud risk vulnerability questionnaire to identify the possible frauds to which the service may be exposed to.
+The management teams of the Council's twelve business units will complete an annual fraud risk assessment to identify the possible frauds to which the service may be exposed to.
+The assessment estimates both the potential impact of a given fraud and the likelihood of it occurring.

-The results of the self-assessments will enable the Council to better understand the fraud-threat environment in which it operates.
+The results of the assessments will enable the Council to better understand the fraud-threat environment in which it operates.
 The assessments will also be used as a tool to assist in focusing resources on the most relevant fraud risks.